Glossary G

 Deutsch: Geologie / Español: Geología / Português: Geologia / Français: Géologie / Italiano: Geologia

 Geology is the scientific study of the Earth’s structure, materials, processes, and history.
-In the environmental context, geology plays a critical role in understanding natural resources, geological hazards, and the long-term processes that shape ecosystems.
+In the environmental context, geology plays a critical role in understanding Natural resources, geological hazards, and the long-term processes that shape ecosystems.
 It provides essential insights into issues such as climate change, land use, water management, and the conservation of natural resources like minerals, fossil fuels, and groundwater.

 In the context of the environment, the term geomorphic setting refers to the physical landscape and geological conditions that characterize a specific area.
 This includes the shape, form, and structure of the land's surface features and the processes that create and modify these features over time.
 Understanding the geomorphic setting is crucial for environmental science as it influences ecosystems, human activities, land use planning, and conservation efforts.

-Geoscience in the environmental context encompasses the study of Earth's systems, including the atmosphere, hydrosphere, geosphere, and biosphere, and their interactions.
-It involves disciplines such as geology, meteorology, oceanography, and environmental science, focusing on understanding Earth's processes, materials, and history.
-Geoscientists investigate topics like climate change, natural resources, natural hazards, and Earth's climate history to inform sustainable management of the planet's environment and resources.
+Geoscience in the environmental context encompasses the study of Earth's systems, including the atmosphere, hydrosphere, Geosphere, and biosphere, and their interactions.
+It involves disciplines such as geology, Meteorology, oceanography, and environmental science, focusing on understanding Earth's processes, materials, and history.
+Geoscientists investigate topics like climate change, Natural resources, natural hazards, and Earth's climate history to inform sustainable management of the planet's environment and resources.